 To effectively support people in lifting themselves out of poverty, social assistance rates must realistically keep pace with inflation and rising costs of basic necessities in Ontario.
-This is especially true for singles on Ontario Works.
-The Income Security Working Group recommended a 10% increase from current rates that have not kept up with the cost of living or inflation.
-Adequacy in social assistance rates is crucial to reducing poverty in Ontario.

 A single Ontario Works recipient currently receives \$9,604 per year, which is well below any standard measure of poverty or low income.
-Increasingly, low-income Ontarians are turning to services like food banks to meet basic needs.
-Between 2017 and 2019, Ontario saw a 27% increase in the proportion of adults with employment income accessing Ontario's food banks.
-The pandemic has only increased challenges with poverty and food security.
+Increasingly, low-income Ontarians are turning to services like food banks to meet basic needs, with food bank usage up by 6% since 2008.

-- ▶ OMSSA acknowledges the Province's 2018 move to increase OW and ODSP rates by 1.5%, and encourages the Province to build on these increases as it works to reform Ontario's social assistance programs.
-OW and ODSP recipients receive far less than those supported by the Canada Emergency Relief Benefit (CERB) and other federal programs. - ▶ Poor health acts as an added barrier to addressing the cycle of poverty and re-entering the workforce.
-Recognizing the strong link between poverty and health, the Province should consider expanding dental and drug coverage for social assistance recipients and linking social assistance outcomes with social determinants of health.
+- OMSSA acknowledges the Province's move to increase OW and ODSP rates by 1.5%, and encourages the Province to build on these increases as it works to reform Ontario's social assistance program. - Poor health acts as an added barrier to addressing the cycle of poverty and re-entering the workforce.
+Recognizing the strong link between poverty and health, the Province should consider expanding dental and drug coverage for social assistance recipients.